extraordinal/dropord/README.md

 ## Backend

+Assume these are running:
 * Full bitcoin node (bitcoin-core)
 * Ord index server

+This is the brain of the whole operation:
 * Flask server listening and managing transactions.

+Probably not necessary or a good idea to have front and backend on same server:
 * Webserver hosting frontend

 ## Bonus